 The best guides are usually the people who actually live in a place, and they certainly beat guidebooks.
 And who wants to reproduce the guidebook writer's holiday anyway?
 Take part in your own trips instead.
 You can ask locals in coffeeshops or streets for recommendations.
 You can also ask the person you rent a room/apartment from.
 Just be clear and let them know what you are after, and be clear to specify if you want gourmet, non-touristy or cheap and cheerful.
 And do keep in mind that local people rarely know much about where to stay.
 Think about it, how often have you stayed in a hotel in your hometown?

 Yes, totally free and very simple.
 Then again, it may not suit the shy among us.
 But try it, and you will suddenly find yourself invited to a party, a dinner, a mountain hike or even a wedding.
 And the countless mishaps that will come your way, laughing about them will thicken your skin.

 I like to travel light which means not clogging myself with heavy items.
-I'm not a professional photographer so don't need one those cameras that look like a machine gun.
-After extensive research, I found the best compact cameras (i.e. that fit in pockets) to be the Canon S100 and the newer Canon S120 (as of 2015).
+I'm not a professional photographer so don't need one those cameras that make you look like a journalist.
+There are some great compact cameras (i.e. that fit in pockets) with excellent quality.
 Buy a spare generic battery off Amazon/eBay for $10 and you'll get great quality pictures, even in low light.
-For the phone, I got the pocket-size Samsung Galaxy Young, which sadly has been discontinued but can still be found on ebay.
-The GPS in that model is awesome and super fast, which sadly is not the case in the newer models, and the battery last much longer.
+Most modern smartphones also take great photos, however I found that smartphones are a lot more attractive to thieves than compact cameras.

 Notify people at home